yongjiguan/guan-academic-hompage/content/en/home/teaching.md

 weight = 90  # Order that this section will appear.

 title = "Teaching"
-subtitle = "PREVIOUS ASSOCIATIONS THAT HELPED TO GATHER EXPERIENCE"
+subtitle = "Teaching benefits teachers as well as students"

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format